symfony/symfony-docs/book/service_container.rst

 a bundle on your behalf.
 And as you'll see in a moment, the extension provides a sensible, high-level interface for configuring the bundle.

-Take the FrameworkBundle - the core Symfony framework bundle - as an example.
+Take the FrameworkBundle - the core Symfony Framework bundle - as an example.
 The presence of the following code in your application configuration invokes the service container extension inside the FrameworkBundle: